dbierer/php-class-notes/php-security-notes-2018.md

     look for ssl_module especially
 * 6: php.ini settings: allow_url_include = off; open_basedir = /set/this/to/something; doc_root = /set/to/something

+## Missing Function Level Access Control
+* 1: Utilize an Access Control List (ACL) which defines:
+  * Resources == tangible assets which need to be secured (i.e. routes, URLs, classes, database tables, directories)
+  * Permissions == what actions to be performed on the assets
+  * Groups == categories of users
+  * Rules == allow XXX group XXX permission to XXX resource
+* 2: This vulnerability is difficult to test with most tools
+  * Might be able to use a "headless" browser such as `Selenium` (https://docs/seleniumhqorg/)
+* 3: Unit testing might help
+  * BUT: unit testing won't help with javascript

 ## Unvalidated Redirects and Forwards
 * Also called "Unauthorized Redirects" or "Open Redirects"